Last Updated: 8/24/23 | August 24th, 2023

 If the driver tries to negotiate the rate with you, offer them the correct rate.
 If they refuse, just leave and find someone who will put the meter on.
 (Then, if the meter seems to be going up too quickly, have them pull over and get out.)

-Many tourism boards let you report bad cab drivers, so be sure to always make a mental note of their ID number when you get in the cab.
+Many tourism boards let you report bad cab drivers so be sure to always make a note of their ID number when you get in the cab.

 2. The Motorbike Scam

 Southeast Asia is a great place to rent a scooter or motorcycle and get off the beaten path.
 But there is a common scam you’ll want to be aware of.

-Here’s how it goes: You’ll rent a bike and then when you bring it back, the owner will demand additional payment or expensive repairs because there is some “damage” you didn’t know about.
+Here’s how it goes: You’ll rent a bike and then when you bring it back, the owner will demand an additional payment or expensive repairs because there is some “damage” you didn’t know about.
 Sometimes the owner will send someone to mess with the bike or steal it so you have to pay.

 To avoid this, take photos of the bike first to document any previous damage.
 Go around it with the owner so they know what you are taking pictures of.

-Once you rent it, use your own lock and keep the bike out of sight and off main streets when you park it.
+Once you rent it, use your own lock and keep the bike out of sight and off the main streets when you park it.

 Also, always make sure you buy travel insurance so you can make a claim if there is an issue.

 3. Your Attraction is Closed for Lunch

 I admit that I fell for this one when I first came to Thailand.
 A friendly local will approach you and inform you that the attraction you want to visit (often a temple) is closed for any number of reasons (religious ceremony, holiday, etc.).

 They’ll then try to guide you to a different attraction (or often a shop), where you’re heavily pressured to purchase something or pay a high admission price.